Reviewed By Andreas Zabczyk Jul 14, 2015 Updated Feb 09, 2022

 Untreated Gems for Jewelry - Part II

-In continuation of our quest to be provide our customers with the most comprehensive online library of gemstone and jewelry information, we wanted to further expand on the subject of buying untreated gems for jewelry.
-In our previous article we discussed a variety of popular colored stone options that are brought from the mines to the market completely natural and unenhanced, including aquamarine, cat's eye (chrysoberyl), moonstone and jade.
-We also brought forth some lesser-known untreated gemstone varieties, including alexandrite, labradorite and goshenite, as well as some wonderful members of the garnet family of gems.
+In continuation of our quest to become the most comprehensive online library of gemstone and jewelry information, we further expand on the subject of buying untreated gems for jewelry.
+In our first edition of Untreated Gemstones for Jewelry, we already a great number of popular colored stones that are completely natural and unenhanced, including aquamarine, cat's eye (chrysoberyl), moonstone and jade.
+We also brought forth some lesser-known untreated gemstone varieties, including alexandrite, labradorite, and goshenite, as well as some wonderful members of the garnet family of gems.
 When shopping for untreated gemstones, many believe that the selection is very limited, but this is certainly not the case.
 In fact, for those who know where to look, untreated gemstones can be found in just about every cut, shape, size and color imaginable.
 Best of all, many untreated gems are extremely affordable, including exotic gems like apple-green prehnite, royal blue lapis lazuli and phenomenal gems such as hawk's eye, pietersite or tiger's eye, all of which are highly prized for their incredible and attractive exhibition of simple chatoyancy, one of the many forms of optical phenomena found in colored stones.

 For those looking for something different, here are some more excellent options to consider when shopping for your next completely natural and untreated jewelry-gemstone: